Security Researcher Says Samsung's Tizen OS Is The Worst Code He's Ever Seen

 "Yet" - and now "never will be" - we hope.

-Embedded computing and security (Score:4, Interesting)
+Embedded computing and security (Score:5, Interesting)

 Funny coincidence, I work in embedded in my spare time and am a security researcher by trade, so I think I can say with some confidence that they don't mix well.
 For many reasons.